thesephist/oak/www/content/expressive.md

 Though these two notations are technically equivalent, and even visually quite similar, I like the way the `with` keyword visually separates information passed to `fs.readFile` (the file path) from _what happens after it_, in the callback function.
 It's an expression of _intent_, more than behavior.
 In the future, the `with` keyword may do something more (I'm a big fan of the way `with` statements work in Python), but even as pure syntactic sugar, I think this is a nice change.

 As with all design decisions, expressiveness has a tradeoff -- more expressive programming languages tend to have a larger "vocabulary" size, which makes the language more complex.
 So Oak sometimes foregoes new specific syntax in favor of simplicity.
-For example, Oak doesn't (yet?) have structured looping constructs like `for` or `while` loops in the language, instead relying on standard library functions like `std.each` and `std.loop` to fill in those gaps.
+For example, Oak doesn't have structured looping constructs like `for` or `while` loops in the language, instead relying on standard library functions like `std.each` and `std.loop` to fill in those gaps.
 So far, this has felt like a good choice.
-Rather than jumping straight to a basic loop, Oak programmers are guided to find an iteration abstraction that better describes the particular use case.
+Rather than jumping straight to a basic loop, Oak programmers are guided to find an iteration abstraction that better describes their particular use case.

 ---